 The practice carefully considers the cultural and economic context of each client and project.
 This philosophy extends to all 'cultures', including Indigenous clients and communities, youth and aged groups, and the corporate culture of particular organizations.
 We engage with artists where possible and develop opportunities for local employment on our projects, with some very positive outcomes.
 We believe culturally appropriate design has positive repercussions beyond the provision of functional facilities.
 We aim to affirm and enrich individual and community life through our work.

-Since 2000 the team has included Sue Dugdale, Katherine Ashe, Dave Donald, Kathleen Cheong, Nancy Lau, Homer Coderre, Marijke Coenders, David Havercroft, Brendan Chan, Daniel Wolkenberg, Alan Mulvey, Miriam Wallace, Luke Turner, Jarrad Needham, Maria Raharjo, Daniel Charnock, Flynn Carr, and Luke Smith.
+Since 2000 the team has included Sue Dugdale, Katherine Ashe, Dave Donald, Kathleen Cheong, Nancy Lau, Homer Coderre, Marijke Coenders, David Havercroft, Brendan Chan, Daniel Wolkenberg, Alan Mulvey, Miriam Wallace, Luke Turner, Jarrad Needham, Maria Raharjo, Daniel Charnock, Flynn Carr, Luke Smith and Shaun Nelson.